NBKRedSpy/BtShowXp/README.md

 # BtShowXp
- Battletech Show XP on Pilot

 Displays the XP on the Pilot's display.
-Useful for Battletech Extended XP caps.
+Useful for determining if a pilot will be over the Battletech Extended XP caps.

-If the pilot's XP is corrupt, it will show the XP Mismatch text with the computed difference.
+If the pilot's XP is corrupt, XP Mismatch text with the computed difference will be shown.

-The mod.json

 ![image](https://user-images.githubusercontent.com/54865934/167276422-3e81da6f-3b16-43e1-a88f-74080dec0c9f.png)